shekharkoirala/BlogBackup/content/posts/first_post.md

 ---

 ## Introduction
 I want to create a Blog.
-But there are some conditions that i want:
+But there are some conditions that I want:
 1. Easy/simple to create
 2. The UI should match my style.
 3. Based on Git, for future reference.